JonUK/performance-testing-with-k6/readme.md

 ## 4. Start Grafana and InfluxDB container instances
-Grafana provides a graphing dashboard and InfluxDB is a high-speed read and write database ideal real-time analytics.
+Grafana provides a graphing dashboard and InfluxDB is a high-speed read and write database ideal for real-time analytics.

  - Start instances of both containers in detached mode
 ```